List of defunct law enforcement agencies in the United Kingdom

-Due to various Parliamentary Acts the numbers of law enforcement agencies in the United Kingdom has varied drastically since the Metropolitan Police Act of 1829 set up the first modern police force in London.
+Due to various parliamentary Acts the numbers of law enforcement agencies in the United Kingdom has varied drastically since the Metropolitan Police Act 1829 set up the first modern police force in London.

 There are currently over 60 law enforcement agencies operating in the United Kingdom.
 See List of law enforcement agencies in the United Kingdom, Crown Dependencies and British Overseas Territories for these.